nstack/stackhut/docs/getting_started/tutorial.rst

 Thanks for reading this tutorial - you can find more information on calling services in :ref:`using_index`.

 This was a super simple example, but you can build anything you can in Python or Node: we've been using StackHut to create web-scrapers, image processing tools, video conversion APIs and more.
-Several of these are hosted publically at the `StackHut repository <https://stackhut.com/#/services>`_.
+Several of these are hosted publicly at the `StackHut repository <https://stackhut.com/#/services>`_.
-.. , and in :ref:`examples` we decribing how we built them.
+.. , and in :ref:`examples_index` we decribing how we built them.

 ..
 You can find all kinds of services, for instance, video encoding, compression, compilation, web scraping, and more,

 We'd love to see what you come up with.